Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_phantom_killer_haunt_attack_cost        100     // The amount of power to spend when a phantom is making their killer attack via a haunting.
 Set to 0 to disable ttt_phantom_killer_haunt_without_body       1       // Whether the phantom can use their powers after their body is destroyed ttt_phantom_cure_time                       3       // The amount of time (in seconds) the phantom exorcism device takes to use.
-See "ttt_traitor_phantom_cure" and "ttt_quack_phantom_cure" to enable the device itself
+See "ttt_traitor_phantom_cure" and "ttt_quack_phantom_cure" to enable the device itself ttt_phantom_haunt_saves_lover               1       // Whether the phantom's lover should survive if the phantom is haunting a player

 // Revenger
 ttt_revenger_radar_timer                    15      // The amount of time between radar pings for the revenger's lover's killer